checklist/checklist-support/docs/templates/template-editor.md

 Use the Template Editor to edit your templates.

-You open the template editor by clicking on the "pencil" To start editing a template, click on the [Pencil button](/templates/templates/#editing-templates).
+You can open the template editor by clicking on the [name of the template](/templates/templates/#editing-templates).
 The Editor will open:

 ![](/assets/images/templates/templates-editor.png)

 The Editor layout consists of the following sections:
 1. Template Details
 2. Adding Tasks
-3. The Tasks
+3. Template Tasks

 ## 1. Template Details
 The top section is the template section: